Nick Proschwitz

 Nick Proschwitz (born 28 November 1986) is a German professional footballer who plays as a forward for VfB Eppingen.
 He began his career in Germany and Switzerland, before moving to England in 2012 where he spent the next three years.

 Playing career

 Germany

 Born in Weißenfels, Proschwitz played football as a youth for teams in Michelau, Lichtenfels and Hallstadt, before joining the youth team at Greuther Fürth.
-He signed a contract for the 2004–05 season with the reserve team of Hoffenheim, before spending the 2005–06 season in the reserve team of Hamburg, where he played in the fourth tier.
+He signed a contract for the 2004–05 season with the reserve team of TSG Hoffenheim, before spending the 2005–06 season in the reserve team of Hamburger SV, where he played in the fourth tier.
 In 2007, he dropped a league to the reserve team of VfL Wolfsburg in the fifth tier where he achieved his first promotion back to the fourth tier, scoring four goals in the process.
 Following his success in Wolfsburg, however, he opted to switch to league rivals Hannover 96 II, scoring 10 times in 33 games.